Censorship Research Center

 12. I have another question!

-That's not a question!
-But seriously — we're dedicated to being as open as we can possibly be while not giving any ground to the authorities.
-If you'd like to know anything, email us at questions@haystacknetwork.com and we'll do our best to get back to you.
+That’s not a question!
+But seriously — we’re dedicated to being as open as we can be while not giving any ground to the authorities.
+If you’d like to know anything, email us at questions@haystacknetwork.com, and we’ll do our best to get back to you.